Back

 Elisabeth Waterhouse has kindly asked me, Oliver Ludlow, to organise the 2026 day following the successful days in 2024 and 2025.
 As usual, Jim Kopp and Mathew Dart, as joint curators of the Waterhouse Bassoon Collection, will be advising during the planning of the event and supporting the event on the day.

-Elisabeth will host the day as trustee of the Waterhouse Bassoon Collection, acquired by the late William Waterhouse in his travels around Europe over many decades.
-It is undoubtedly the foremost private collection of bassoons in the UK and possibly anywhere in the world, containing bassoons from the baroque era through to the mid-twentieth century, many of them from the most notable makers of their period.
+The Waterhouse Bassoon Collection, acquired by the late William Waterhouse in his travels around Europe over many decades, is undoubtedly the foremost private collection of bassoons in the UK and possibly anywhere in the world, containing bassoons from the baroque era through to the mid-twentieth century, many of them from the most notable makers of their period.

 Register: email Oliver Ludlow at enquiries@doublereed.co.uk